MariahSJones/ENG_EC_601/Phase2/README.md

 #### User Story MVP

-This code meets the MVP because a user is able to search for hashtags of a city's name (in this case Salem), see a number of recent tweets about Salem, and get two different estimates of how people felt about the city.
+This code meets the MVP because a user is able to search for hashtags of a city's name (in this case Salem), see a number of recent tweets about it, and get two different estimates of how people felt about it.
 This project also provides a partial solution to the other user stories; a business owner could search for tweets that have his business name as a hashtag, or an influencer can search for tweets with her handle as a hashtag, or a researcher can collect the sentiment of a number of people on topics tagged with a specific hashtag.
 However this program has a lot of room for improvement.
 One problem with hashtags is that the same hashtag can be used for multiple thinsas demonstrated by the following two tweets:

 ```
             "id": "1583607250324582402",